Preference Leakage: A Contamination Problem in LLM-as-a-judge¶

 |---|---|---|

-| Same Model | \(M_G \equiv M_J\) | GPT-4o generates data; GPT-4o serves as judge |
+| Same Model | \(M_G \equiv M_J\) | Using GPT-4o to generate data and GPT-4o as the judge |

-| Inheritance | \(M_J \leftarrow \text{FineTune}(M_G, D)\) or vice versa | GPT-4o generates data → fine-tuned model serves as judge |
+| Inheritance | \(M_J \leftarrow \text{FineTune}(M_G, D)\) or vice-versa | GPT-4o generates data → Fine-tuned model acts as judge |

-| Same Family | \(M_G, M_J \in \text{Family}(A_X, D_X)\) | GPT-4o generates data; GPT-4-turbo serves as judge |
+| Same Family | \(M_G, M_J \in \text{Family}(A_X, D_X)\) | GPT-4o generates data, GPT-4-turbo acts as judge |

 Key Experimental Results¶

-| Student Model | Generator/Judge Pair | Arena-Hard PLS | AlpacaEval PLS | Average |
+| Student Model | Generator & Judge Pair | Arena-Hard PLS | AlpacaEval PLS | Average |

 |---|---|---|---|---|